Christian Baumeister

 Christian Baumeister (born 24 December 1971 in Münster) is a German cinematographer and award-winning director focusing on nature and wildlife productions.

 Career

 Baumeister studied biology in Germany and wildlife filmmaking in the United Kingdom.
 He lived for eight years in Brazil and he is specialized in filming in Latin America.

 In 2001 he established his own production company, Light & Shadow GmbH, with an office in Münster, Germany.
 In the past years, Baumeister has garnered international acclaim for his wildlife films, from audiences and critics around the world.
 His previous projects took him to Europe, Asia, Africa and South America.
 He has established himself with productions on the international television market and works with broadcasters such as ARD, ZDF, BBC, NDR, ARTE, ORF, Discovery Channel, Smithsonian Institution and Channel and the National Geographic Channel.

 For his series about the Andes Mountains, Baumeister was nominated for "Outstanding Cinematography" and "Outstanding Music & Sound" at the 40th News & Documentary EMMY Awards 2019 in the US.

+Currently he is producing a 6-part series about Europe's nature and wildlife.